Alcatraz Island: History

 The first European to document the islands of San Francisco Bay was Spanish naval officer and explorer Juan Manuel de Ayala during the Spanish rule of California; he charted San Francisco Bay in 1775.
 He named today's Yerba Buena Island as "La Isla de los Alcatraces", which translates as "The Island of the Gannets", but is commonly believed to translate as "The Island of the Pelicans" (the modern Spanish word for pelican is pelícano), from the archaic Spanish alcatraz ("pelican").
 No gannets are native to the Pacific Coast, making the older Spanish usage more likely.

 Yerba Buena Island was labeled on Ayala's 1775 chart of San Francisco Bay as "Isla de Alcatraces".
 The name was later applied to the rock now known as Alcatraz Island by Captain Frederick W. Beechey, an English naval officer and explorer.

-Over the years, the Spanish version "Alcatraz" became popular and is now widely used.
+Over time, the Spanish version "Alcatraz" became popular and is now widely used.
 In August 1827, for instance, French Captain Auguste Bernard Duhaut-Cilly wrote "... running past Alcatraze's (Pelicans) Island ... covered with a countless number of these birds.
 A gun fired over the feathered legions caused them to fly up in a great cloud and with a noise like a hurricane."
 The California brown pelican (Pelecanus occidentalis californicus) is not known to nest on the island today.
 The Spanish built several small buildings on the island and other minor structures.